Top 5 Distortion and Overdrive Pedals and How To Use Them

 No TubeScreamer?

-You will have noticed there are two very popular drive pedals missing from my list, The classic Ibanez TubeScreamer and Maxon TubeScreamer style designs, of which there are many.
-The reason for this is I will be writing about these separately very soon.
+You will have noticed that two very popular drive pedals are missing from my list: the classic Ibanez TubeScreamer and Maxon TubeScreamer-style designs, both of which are many.
+The reason for this is that I will be writing about these separately very soon.
 The TubeScreamer I feel needs a deeper dive, so I will dedicate a whole article to that one.
-Then there is that little yellow box, that I adore, the Boss SD-1, and its latest Waza Craft edition which expands the circuit further.
-Again, I have something special planned for that one as well, so be sure to check back for that one.
+Then there is that little yellow box, which I adore, the Boss SD-1, and its latest Waza Craft edition, which expands the circuit further.
+Again, I have something special planned for that one as well, so be sure to check back.

-This article contains affiliate links to Thomann that helps finance the running costs of GuitarBomb.
-If you buy something through these links, we will receive a small commission.
-Don’t worry as you pay the exact same price, and it costs you no extra to use these affiliate links for your purchases.
+This article may contain affiliate links to Andertons, DeathCloud, Donner, Fender, Gear4Music, Positive Grid, Sweetwater, and Thomann that help finance the running costs of GuitarBomb.
+We will receive a small commission if you buy something through these links.
+Don’t worry; you pay the same price, and it costs you no extra to use these affiliate links for your purchases.

 Share the Post: